rylarson/keystores/README.md

 ##### Writing

 This gem supports writing trusted certificate entries and private key entries.
-It can only write DSA private keys for the time being, because I have not yet completed the PKCS8 encoding code for EC and RSA keys.
+It currently supports writing DSA, RSA, and EC private key entries.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/rylarson/keystores.

 ## License